-Students who have been on this excursion in the past have excelled themselves and have demonstrated that they can be trusted, work hard and have fun.
-Planning for the Malaysia excursion commences each year at the beginning of Term 2, and it integral part of the school program for Year 11 and 12 students.
-Potential candidates must 16 years old in September of the year they are travelling.
+Students who have been on this excursion have excelled themselves and have demonstrated that they can be trusted, work hard and have fun.
+Planning for the Malaysia excursion commences each year at the beginning of Term 2, and it is an integral part of the school program for Year 11 and 12 students.
+Potential candidates must be 16 years old by September of the year of travel.
 This excursion offers an experience of a lifetime to ten young people each year.

-The 10-day itinerary allows our students to experience Malaysian cultural, sporting and artistic activities.
-It also enables us to show the Malaysian children some of our Australian customs.
-There is always time for fun and sightseeing including, such as a tour of the capital city Kuala Lumpur, the Petronas Twin Towers, a trip to tropical rainforests for a canopy walk and possibly a visit to one of Malaysia’s largest water and theme parks.
+The 12-day itinerary allows students to experience Malaysian cultural, sporting and artistic activities.
+We are also able to share some of our Australian customs with the Malaysian children.
+There is always time for fun and sightseeing, such as a tour of the capital, Kuala Lumpur, the Petronas Twin Towers, a canopy walk in a tropical rainforest and possibly a visit to one of Malaysia’s largest water and theme parks.
 The final itinerary varies each year.

-Port School staff are experienced in planning and organising international excursions and have visited Malaysia several times.
-Most of our students will be travelling overseas for the first time, so there are often times of anxiety and nerves.
-Students do however need to commit and fully embrace the program of events, both in and out of school, which lead up to the trip.
+Port School staff is experienced in planning and organising international excursions and have visited Malaysia several times.
+Most students will be travelling overseas for the first time, so there are often times of anxiety and nerves.
+Students must show a commitment and fully embrace the program of events leading up to the trip, both in and out of school.

 Port, with the support of students, parents and the wider community, are committed to this initiative.
-The Governor of WA, the State Premier, Education Ministers and numerous politicians and Members of Parliament, have acknowledged past students for their contributions.
+Past students have been acknowledged for their contribution by the Governor of Western Australia, the State Premier, Education Ministers and numerous politicians and Members of Parliament.

 Students are required to engage in fundraising, leadership and community activities and must meet the following criteria:

 - Students must be 16 years old before the excursion departs Perth in September